 How can you decide if our testing service and/or technology is suitable for the waste you have?

 You can contact Waste4ME with an explanation of your waste composition and your expectations.
 Our colleagues would be happy to help you to define if there is a match between your expectations and our products/services.

-Can the WER unit take up all the waste?
+Can the WER unit accept all the waste?

 How to calculate the amount of energy, gas, oil from the amount of waste?